 In 2020, the performance of a CFO came into a very sharp focus.
 For those watching the profession, the most valued attributes of a CFO by a CEO (strategy & business acumen and leadership) differ from what a CFO expects (accounting & finance expertise and industry knowledge).

 “The expectations are increasing, the stakes are higher, and the risk is higher.
-And so of course it’s a harder job.
-But I think it’s a really fun job because CFOs have a platform to be able to deal with all of these issues.” - Kapli Chandra, senior partner at McKinsey
+And so, of course, it’s a harder job.
+But I think it’s a really fun job because CFOs have a platform to be able to deal with all of these issues.” – Kapli Chandra, senior partner at McKinsey

 For a CFO to have the insight needed to effectively manage big data, globalization, and a larger amount of ambiguity that digitization brings, they will need to have a performance mindset.
-The Chartered Institute of Management Accountants (www.cimaglobal.com) called attention to the performance of a CFO overtaking conformance (i.e. governance, financial controls, compliance, etc.) as the estimation of the value of the role of a CFO almost ten years ago.
+The Chartered Institute of Management Accountants (www.cimaglobal.com) called attention to the performance of a CFO overtaking conformance (i.e., governance, financial controls, compliance, etc.) as the estimation of the value of the role of a CFO almost ten years ago.

 What kind of experience does a modern CFO need?

 As the role of CFO is changing, the experiences needed to be effective in the role are being evaluated.
-It’s widely accepted that a CFO must have more than expertise in accounting and finance if they are to be of service to their fellow senior managers, to their board, to their shareholders, to their company’s employees, and their customers.
+It’s widely accepted that a CFO must have more than expertise in accounting and finance to be of service to their fellow senior managers, to their board, to their shareholders, to their company’s employees, and their customers.

 “It is no longer about the financial statements but the value.
 A CFO has to make decisions to help other areas of the business to create value.
 Certain people need support and business partnering on how to create value out of the numbers that they see.” – A CFO’s Key Competencies for the Future

 The Big 4 Ways to gain the experience needed to become a CFO

 Your CFO does not have to come from one of The Big 4 to be an effective leader.
 Just take another look at the three senior management announcements above.